 The ACE Office Assistant will assist with scheduling Academic Coaching appointments, tracking completion of appointments, processing coaches’ student reports, calling students, as well as assist the ACE Coordinator with completing monthly reports.

 Please Note: The individual selected for the Office Assistant position (which requires less than 10 hours/week) will also have the option to serve as an Academic Coach for additional hours if interested and qualified.

 There is one application for both positions.
 The application deadline for this position is Thursday, July 19th by 5:00pm.

 To apply for this position, please complete the following steps.

-- Include at least two valid references within the Peer Mentor Application including their contact information (former/current instructors or supervisors preferred).
+- Include 2-3 valid references within the Employee Application including their contact information.

 - Answer all questions completely and accurately within the employment application and submit by the deadline.

 SI Leaders are undergraduate students responsible for leading four, 50-minute study sessions per week for a designated course.
 Benefits to becoming an SI Leader include building leadership skills, networking with faculty, helping other students, and reviewing course material along with hourly compensation.